-- is a biological child of the eligible employee, a child who was legally adopted prior to age eight, or a stepchild who was designated by name at the time of initial employment; - 2. is less than nineteen years old at the beginning of the academic year; and - 3. is a declared dependent of the employee for Internal Revenue Service purposes.
+- 1. is a biological child of the eligible faculty member, a child who was legally adopted prior to age eight, or a stepchild who was designated by name at the time of initial employment; - 2. is less than nineteen years old at the beginning of the academic year; and - 3. is a declared dependent of the faculty member for Internal Revenue Service purposes.

-Note: The student must meet the academic standards set by Saint John's Preparatory School and must maintain satisfactory academic progress, as determined by the school.
+Note: The qualified son or daughter must meet the academic standards set by Saint John's Preparatory School and must maintain satisfactory academic progress, as determined by the School.